 Specialized Spine Care accepts most insurances, but there is also a "cash pay" option for those who have insurance that we do not accept.
 With the Cash Pay option, we will not bill out services to insurance, but rather directly to the patient.
 To most, this sounds like it would be much more expensive, but in reality it is very similar and sometimes even less cost to the patient because each visit is billed at a flat fee.
 That flat fee needs to be paid at the time of the visit and because it is, a same day discount can be applied making the amount owed significantly less.
 By taking insurance out of the equation, the patient can get immediate treatment and insurance cannot deny treatment because we are Out of Network.
 The best part is that the patient can still submit their bill for each visit to their insurance and potentially get reimbursed to some extent.
 This is not guaranteed and the amount that is reimbursed is based on each insurance company's out of network benefits.
-Click here (insert link here) for questions to ask your insurance about out of network benefits.
+Click here for Out of network benefit for questions to ask your insurance about out of network benefits.